Last Updated on

 The elegant updo was incredibly popular, worn by the masses and the famous alike, including Dusty Springfield and Audrey Hepburn.
 A beehive could also be twinned with longer hair in a “half up half down” style, as worn by Bridgette Bardot and The Ronettes.

-The cutting-edge short styles were pioneered by Vidal Sassoon – he started creating these styles in 1963.
+The cutting-edge short styles were pioneered by Vidal Sassoon, who started creating these styles in 1963.

-In contrast to the heavily-lacquered and teased bouffants, short cuts involved much less daily maintenance and fell easily into place.
+In contrast to the heavily-lacquered and teased bouffants, Vidal’s short cuts and bobs involved much less daily maintenance and fell easily into place.
+However, they did need regular trimming to keep the hair looking sharp.

 Wearers of the short and sleek Sassoon styles included fashion designer Mary Quant and actress Nancy Kwan.